Activists block Amazon warehouses in Europe on Black Friday

 Extinction Rebellion and dozens of other activist groups in the U.S. and around the world are organizing a day of global protests and strikes on Friday against Amazon to demand the company provide better working conditions, commit to operating sustainably, and pay its fair share of tax.

-In the U.S., labor activists planned a small protest at Amazon’s fulfillment center on Staten Island, New York.
+In the U.S., labor activists planned a small protest at Amazon’s fulfilment center on Staten Island, New York.

 Activists in the U.K. blocked the entrance to Amazon’s warehouse in Tilbury, just east of London, with an effigy of Amazon founder Jeff Bezos sitting on top of a rocket.